Find yourself surrounded by Hokkaido’s flower fields on a journey across its vast landscapes.

 Seafood Grill and Ropeway Views

-Otaru, the Japan Heritage City & Shiroi Koibito Park Tour (Includes Meal)
+Otaru, the Japan Heritage City & Shiroi Koibito Park Tour (With Lunch, Excluding Multilingual Audio System)

 Otaru was recognized as a Japan Heritage site in 2025.
 This sightseeing bus tour offers a richly rewarding day, combining the history and scenery of Otaru with a visit to one of Sapporo’s classic attractions, Shiroi Koibito Park.